Henry Poydar's avatar

 👋 Hi there!

 I also write The Steady Beat, a weekly newsletter for people running teams.
-If you're managing sprints, driving a roadmap, or just trying to make sure the right work gets done, it's for you.
+If you're managing sprints, driving a roadmap, deploying agents, or just trying to make sure the right work gets done, it's for you.